-- 33 The primary purpose of the Proposed Action is to evaluate the employment and tactics of - 34 submarine operability in Arctic conditions; this overall purpose has not changed since it was - fully analyzed in the ICEX EA/OEA written in 2018, (referred to herein as "ICEX EA/OEA"). - 36 Secondarily, the Proposed Action would also test emerging technologies and assess capabilities - 37 in the Arctic and gather data on Arctic environmental conditions.
-The need for the Proposed - 38 Action is to prepare forces capable of extended operations and warfighting in the Arctic in - accordance with Title 10 United States Code (U.S.C.) § 8062 and the U.S. Navy Arctic Roadmap - 40 2014-2030 Strategic Objectives.
+The primary purpose of the Proposed Action is to evaluate the employment and tactics of submarine operability in Arctic conditions; this overall purpose has not changed since it was fully analyzed in the ICEX EA/OEA written in 2018, (referred to herein as "ICEX EA/OEA").
+Secondarily, the Proposed Action would also test emerging technologies and assess capabilities in the Arctic and gather data on Arctic environmental conditions.
+The need for the Proposed Action is to prepare forces capable of extended operations and warfighting in the Arctic in accordance with Title 10 United States Code (U.S.C.) § 8062 and the Chief of Naval Operations Strategic Outlook for the Arctic (January 2019).